Rupieeroo/CV/README.md

 I am a massive geek:  I have an encyclopedic knowledge of Lovecraft, Video Game Lore and Eastern-European History (Ask me about the Battle of Karánsebes).

 I am teaching myself graphic design: I have a couple of Udemy courses in tow in Graphic design, drawing, character animation and Unity development.
-I’ve made a poster in the form of a Nintendo game cover for a West-End Musical to my #Imbuildingatower project on Instagram: @Rupieeroo.
+I’ve made a poster in the form of a Nintendo game cover for a West-End Musical to my #Imbuildingatower project on Instagram: @imbuildingatower.
 I also am a new member of Data Visualisation London and attend their meet-ups whenever possible

 I have a terrier named Steve: .
 I have taught him tricks and I think that his hi-five might be my proudest achievement to date.